Nimi77/github-web-app/README.md

 - GitHub Repository List: View all of my GitHub repositories with pagination enabled.

-- Search and Filter: Easily search for repositories to find what you're looking for and filter repositories base on the language required.
+- Search and Filter: Easily search for repositories to find what you're looking for.

 - Detailed Repository View: Click on a repository to view detailed information.

-- Nested Routes: Utilize nested routes for navigation within the application.
+- Nested Routes: I utilized nested routes for navigation within the application.

 - Error Boundary: The error boundary component catches errors in the RepositoriesPage.